Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Local intertwining relations for classical groups

 \begin{cor} Assume Hypothesis \ref{arthur}.
 Let $\psi_M = \psi_{\GL} \oplus \psi_{0}$ be an $A$-parameter for $M$ such that $\psi_\GL = \rho_\GL \boxtimes S_{2\alpha+1} \boxtimes S_{2\beta+1}$ is irreducible and conjugate-self-dual.
 We assume further the existence of the $A$-packet $\Pi_\psi$ together with the pairing $\pair{\cdot, \pi}_\psi$ satisfying \eqref{ECR1} and \eqref{ECR2}.
 For $\pi_M \in \Pi_{\psi_M}$, let $\pi \subset I_P(\pi_M)$ be a highly non-tempered summand, with the standard module $\II(\mm) \rtimes \tau$.
 Then \eqref{LIR} holds for $\pi \subset I_P(\pi_M)$ if and only if the equation

 holds, where $\phi_{\pi_0}$ (\resp $\phi_\tau$) is the $L$-parameter of $\pi_0$ (\resp $\tau$). \end{cor}

 \begin{rem} We will apply this corollary to co-tempered $A$-parameters $\psi$ for $G$, and certain $A$-parameters $\psi'$ for $G'$ with $\dim(\St_{\widehat{G'}}) < \dim(\St_{\widehat{G}})$.
 Hence we have $A$-packets $\Pi_{\psi}$ and $\Pi_{\psi'}$ together with their pairings by Hypothesis \ref{arthur} and Theorem \ref{ECR-cotemp}.
-However, Hypothesis \ref{arthur} includes not \eqref{LIR} but \eqref{A-LIR} for $\psi'$.
+However, Hypothesis \ref{arthur} assumes \eqref{A-LIR}, rather than \eqref{LIR}, for $\psi'$.
 To deduce \eqref{LIR} for a certain $\psi'$ which is not co-tempered, we need Lemma \ref{mult-free} below.
 We also notice that we cannot use M{\oe}glin's result claiming that $\Pi_{\psi'}$ is multiplicity-free because M{\oe}glin's explicit construction of $A$-packets uses endoscopic character relations for higher rank cases. \end{rem}